OSHA Action PacketOSHA Packet

 29 CFR 1910FY top-10 cited · rank #41910.134

-1910.134 requires a written respiratory protection program, medical evaluations, fit testing, and training whenever respirators are required or voluntarily used.
+1910.134 requires a written respiratory protection program, medical evaluations, fit testing, and training when respirators are required or voluntarily used in covered ways.
+In practice, citations here usually require tightening a full program around actual users, records, and program administration.

 Typical items